top of page

 When considering the different types of carbohydrates, it can be helpful to know their effects on blood glucose as not all will be the same.
 Starches with a high glycaemic index raise blood sugars quickly and are considered to be even worse than sugar!

-Potatoes, which are found in a lot of grain-free pet foods, and refined grains are examples of starches with a high GI.
-Low-GI food, such as whole grains and legumes, are digested slower and result in a smaller increase in sugar.
-Yet we know that whole grains come with their own set of problems.
+Potatoes and refined grains are examples of starches with a high GI.
+Sweet potatoes are slightly better, or you can look for low-GI ingredients such as broccoli, carrots, spinach, legumes and whole grains.
+These are digested slower and result in a smaller increase in sugar, yet we know that whole grains come with their own set of problems.

 Tabby cat sniffing kibble on a white surface.